[1] Grades and Quality Points

 Students considering grade forgiveness should be aware that many graduate schools, professional schools, employers or other institutions, in considering admission or employment, recompute the GPA and include all courses attempted even though a course has been repeated.
 This means that if the cumulative GPA has been raised because of grade forgiveness, the recomputed GPA will be lower.

 A student may repeat in residence any course in which a D, F, or WF grade is earned.
-Both grades will remain on the permanent record, but only the second grade will be used to calculate the grade point average.
+Both grades will remain on the permanent record, but only the highest grade will be used to calculate the grade point average.
 This option may be used only once for each course in which a D, F, or WF was received unless a student successfully appeals to repeat a course again.
-No course may be repeated for the purpose of grade forgiveness after a course for which it is a prerequisite has been passed.
 The grade forgiveness provision is applicable only to undergraduate courses.

 [4] Adjustments and Appeals Committee